 The general rule of thumb is that light and fruity wines go well with lighter, more delicate food.
 Wines with a hardier flavor and robust tannins go best with rustic or spicy food.
 That is not, as we have noted, a hard and fast rule.
 Many white wines go amazingly well with spicy foods.
 The best bet?
 Find a good wine shop and ask someone working there.
 They are exposed to many wines and know a lot about what goes with what.
 Until you’re more sure of your footing, follow their commendations.
 But go with your own tastes, not what someone else thinks you should like.
 Price does NOT determine quality or taste.
 Start with a recommendation and then explore from there.

-I should also point out that when you find a wine you really like, one that goes well with the kind of food you like and the kind of entertaining you do, go ahead and buy a case.
+When you find a wine you really like, one that goes well with the kind of food you like and the kind of entertaining you do, go ahead and buy a case.
 The cost savings are usually worth it.
 Plus, you always have a favorite wine handy when needed.

 Remember that wine is a living, breathing thing.
 Many wines continue to change in the bottle for several years, even when stored correctly.
 The first rule is to protect it from light.
 Wine cellars are usually in basements for a reason.
 Wine bottles are usually colored so light doesn’t penetrate to the wine so easily.
 If you get a glass-fronted wine refrigerator, make sure it’s not in direct sunlight.

 If the wine bottle has a natural cork, store the bottle on its side so the wine touches the cork and keeps it moist.
 When corks dry out, they shrink, allowing air (and germs) to get inside and ruin the wine.
 Also, this allows you to see better any sediment that might develop in the wine.
-If this happens, you’ll want to decant the wine into another container, running the wine through cheesecloth.
+If this happens, you’ll want to decant the wine into another container, pouring the wine through cheesecloth.

 Keep the wine at a constant temperature.
 This is another reason why wine cellars are in basements.
 Whatever you do, don’t let the wind get above 75F.
 You also don’t want it to get too cold.
 Below 50 is getting too cold for the wine to mature properly.
 Around 55 is just right.